qualcomm-linux/build-guide/topic/k2c-qli-build-ga/flash_images.rst

 1. Update the ``udev`` rules (one-time prerequisite).
 #.
 Force the device into emergency download (EDL) mode.
 #.
+Install QDL
+#.
 Provision UFS (one-time prerequisite).
 #.
 Flash SAIL (one-time prerequisite).
 #.
 Choose CDT based on reference kit.
 #.
 Flash the software:

-   - Using QDL
+   - Using QDL (supported on Linux and macOS)
-   - Using PCAT
+   - Using PCAT (supported on Windows, Linux and macOS)

 .. _update_udev_rules: